rolehippie/apt/README.md

 ### apt_unattended_upgrade_package_blacklist

-List of packages to not update (regexp are supported).
+List of packages to not update

 #### Default value